sean6369/tp/docs/DeveloperGuide.md

 The `list` command displays tasks.
 It can either list all tasks in all projects or list the tasks of a specific project.

 **Command format**: `list --all` or `list <projectIndex>`

+**Examples:**
+- `list --all` — review every project before the weekly sync.
+- `list 2` — focus on outstanding work for project 2 while planning the day.

+**Typical use cases:**
+- Provide a consolidated snapshot of workload for progress reviews.
+- Drill into a single project to decide the next actionable tasks.

 The diagram below illustrates the listing process: